irmen/prog8/docs/source/index.rst

 `64tass <https://sourceforge.net/projects/tass64/>`_ - cross assembler.
 Install this on your shell path.
 It's very easy to compile yourself.
-A recent precompiled .exe for Windows can be obtained from my `clone <https://github.com/irmen/64tass/releases>`_ of this project.
+A recent precompiled .exe (only for Windows) can be obtained from my `clone <https://github.com/irmen/64tass/releases>`_ of this project.
 *You need at least version 1.55.2257 of this assembler to correctly use the breakpoints feature.*
 It's possible to use older versions, but it is very likely that the automatic Vice breakpoints won't work with them.